 Thanksgiving.
 Christmas Dinner.
 Holiday Parties.
 Seasonal baking.
-For most of us, food plays a starring roll in our holiday festivities.
+For most of us, food plays a pretty central roll in all those holiday festivities.
 We all have our favorites, that certain special dish we only eat once a year.
 Without it Christmas or Thanksgiving just wouldn’t be the same.

 Oh, the pressure.

 Once you’ve got your menu in place, create a “master list” of all the ingredients you will need between now and January 1st.
 And then–and this is the big key–you can shop the grocery sales each week & buy the items that you need when they are on sale, not right when you need them!

-If you haven’t yet printed the free LWSL Holiday Planning Guide, be sure to do that right away.
-Along with priority setting, budget planning, & gift planning, there are pages to help you plan your menu and your master grocery list.
+(Again, if you haven’t yet printed the free LWSL Holiday Planner, be sure to do that right away.
+Along with priority setting, budget planning, & gift planning, there are pages to help you plan your menu and your master grocery list.)

 Grocery Sales & Coupons

-And if all that sounded really confusing or stressful, it is SUPER important to remember that smart shopping starts with shopping the sales, not by using coupons, so if trying to plan ahead AND shop the sales AND use coupons is just too much for you, just focus on taking advantage of the many, many in-store promotions happening each week, and buying a little bit at a time.
+And if all that sounded really confusing or stressful, it is SUPER important to remember that smart shopping starts with shopping the sales, not by using coupons.
+And that means that if trying to plan ahead AND shop the sales AND use coupons is just too much for you, just focus on taking advantage of the many, many in-store promotions happening each week, and buying a little bit at a time.